auroramod/docs/docs/languages.md

 ## Switching

-1. Once you are ingame, open the `Options` menu, and then you should see a `Language` button.
+1. Once you are in-game, open the `Options` menu, and then you should see a `Choose Language` button.
 This will redirect you to a menu that will switch your language.

 <img align="right" src="/img/language-in-game-options.png" />

-2. Select your desired language and then restart your game.
+2. Select your desired language.
-   - If your language button is missing or grayed out, then the language isn't installed correctly.
+   - If your language button is missing, then the language isn't installed correctly.